fernandito77777/MLOpsAWSCICD/docs/PrepareInfra.md

 54. paste it into `PROJECT_NAME` in your notebook
     ![](../images/PrepareInfra/54.png)

-55. please go to the next step on Data Prep [Here](https://mlops-safe-deployment-pipeline.workshop.aws/01_data_prep.html)
+55. please go to the next step by following the instruction on notebook by reffering to Data Prep [Here](https://mlops-safe-deployment-pipeline.workshop.aws/01_data_prep.html)

 [BACK TO WORKSHOP GUIDE :house:](../README.md)